leapwallet/cosmos-node-setup/README.md

 Here's how to set up the hardware:
 - We recommend using a Linux OS; Ubuntu specifically.
 - We recommend using an SSD (preferably an NVMe) with 1 TiB of storage.
-Since the DB can easily get corrupted, and syncing all over again can take days, it's highly recommended taking a daily backup of either the entire storage device (this way you'll have the correct version of Juno installed for the backup's DB) or the `~/.juno/data` directory (i.e., the DB).
+- Since the DB can easily get corrupted, and syncing all over again can take days, it's highly recommended taking a daily backup of either the entire storage device (this way you'll have the correct version of Juno installed for the backup's DB) or the `~/.juno/data` directory (i.e., the DB).
+You should keep two backups because if you only keep one, and the backup takes place just after the DB gets corrupted, then the only backup will also be corrupted.
 - The architecture must be 64-bit (x86).
-- We recommend 16 GiB of RAM.
+- A minimum of 16 GiB of RAM.
-- We recommend 2 CPU cores.
+- A minimum of 2 CPU cores.
 - Firewall:
     - If you require SSH access to your server, allow SSH connections over TCP on port 22 for your IP address.
     - If you require that clients be allowed to make API calls, allow HTTP connections on port 80 from any IP address, and HTTPS connections on port 443 from any IP address.